Nigerians charged with aiding Iran militant cell

 Berende is accused of travelling to Iran to help with “material assistance and terrorist training ... in the use of fire arms, explosives and other related weapons.”

-He is also accused of knowing about spying on two Israeli targets in Lagos - the Chabad Lubavitch Jewish centre and the Lagos branch of AA Consulting - but failing to alert police.
+He is also accused of knowing about a program of spying on two Israeli targets in Lagos - the Chabad Lubavitch Jewish center and the Lagos branch of AA Consulting - but failing to alert the authorities.

 The charge did not make clear whether he himself is accused of doing the spying, but the SSS had earlier suggested he did.

-Iran has been in the spotlight in Nigeria before.
-In 2010, authorities at a Lagos port found a shipment of artillery rockets, rifle rounds and other weapons from Iran.
-A Nigerian and an Iranian each received a five-year sentence in May for smuggling the weapons.
+It was not the first time Iran has been in the spotlight in Nigeria.
+In 2010, authorities at a Lagos port found a hidden shipment of artillery rockets, rifle rounds and other weapons from Iran.
+A Nigerian and an Iranian each received a five-year sentence for arms smuggling in May for smuggling the weapons.

-An Iranian diplomat was arrested in 2004 on suspicion of spying on the Israeli embassy in Nigeria’s capital Abuja, Israeli sources said.
-Iran denied any arrest.